-- 1. The election of two director nominees as Class III directors, nominated by the board of directors (or the "board"), for a three-year term, such term to continue until the annual meeting of stockholders in 2024 or until such directors' successors are duly elected and qualified or until their earlier resignation or removal; - 2.
+- The election of two director nominees as Class I directors, nominated by the board of directors (or the "board"), for a three-year term, such term to continue until the annual meeting of stockholders in 2024 or until such directors' successors are duly elected and qualified or until their earlier resignation or removal; - 2.
 The approval, on a non-binding advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement; - 3.
-The approval, on a non-binding advisory basis, of the frequency of future advisory votes on the compensation of our named executive officers; - 4.
-The ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 5.
-The approval of the issuance of up to 3,127,303 shares of the Company's common stock, par value \$0.01 per share (the "Common Stock") upon the conversion of shares of Series D Convertible Preferred Stock of the Company (the "Series D Preferred Stock") issued and to be issued in connection with the Company's acquisition of Panoptes Pharma Ges.m.b.H. in December 2020 in accordance with Nasdaq Listing Rule 5635(a); - 6.
-The approval of an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 200,000 shares; and - 7.
+The approval of an amendment to the Company's Restated Certificate of Incorporation to effect a reverse stock split of the shares of the Company's Common Stock at a ratio of not less than 1-for-2 and not greater than 1-for-40, with the exact ratio of, effective time of and decision to implement the reverse stock split to be determined by the Board of Directors (the "Reverse Stock Split"); - 4.
+The approval of an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 8,000,000 shares and to increase the maximum shares issuable under the evergreen provision; - 5.
+To consider and vote upon an adjournment of the Annual Meeting in order to solicit additional proxies if there are not sufficient shares to be voted in favor of any of the foregoing proposals at the time of the Annual Meeting; and - 6.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.